 (click for north window view – coffee and masks)

-Fifty years ago this spring students on campuses across the country were protesting the war.
-President Nixon’s promise to end what was our longest war (at that time) suddenly included an incursion into Cambodia.
+Fifty years ago this spring, students on campuses across the country were protesting the Vietnam War.
+President Nixon’s promise to end our longest war (at that time) suddenly included an incursion into Cambodia.

-The official history of Kent State University states: “Threats had been made to downtown businesses and city officials as well as rumors that radical revolutionaries were in Kent to destroy the city and the university.”
-This sounds almost exactly like what I was hearing on the news in early fall of 2020.
+According to the official history of Kent State University threats were made to downtown businesses and city officials.
+Rumors about radical revolutionaries destroying the city and the university circulated.
+This sounds very similar to what I have been hearing on the news in early fall 2020 as the presidential election approaches.

-The Kent State ROTC building was burned down.
-There were large demonstrations the following day.
-Shortly after they started, more than sixty rounds of live ammunition was fired into the gathering of unarmed students.
-The single volley of bullets became known as the May 4th Massacre.
-Four students were killed and many others were injured.
+The Kent State ROTC building was burned down, and the next day there were large demonstrations on campus.
+Shortly after the demonstrations started, more than sixty rounds of live ammunition were fired into a group of unarmed students.
+That single volley of bullets became known as the May 4th Massacre.
+Four students were killed, and many more were injured.

-Fifty years ago news of the shootings began to spread, in much slower ways than today.
-So it was 50 years ago on May 5th that a distinct chill settled over the country.
-The killing of college students was on the mind of many Americans; the story filled the media, which, at the time, occupied a much smaller swath of our lives.
+Fifty years ago, news of the Kent State shootings spread more slowly than news it would today.
+So, it was exactly 50 years ago on May 5th that a distinct chill settled over the country.
+The story filled the media, which, at the time, occupied a much smaller swath of our lives.

-As happens, the story faded.
-However the protests did not end.
-The war did not end.
+As happens, the story faded, but the protests did not.
+The war continued.
 Division in America was strong.
-There were reports in the press in May 1970 that people on the far right said things like, “I wish they had shot more of them.”
+Press reports in May 1970 shared that people on the far right were saying things like, “I wish they had shot more of them.”

 Eventually that war ended, in part due to public protests, and in part due to opposition to the draft.
 Without a huge mass of people no one had much voice; they could yell, but not as many people would hear them compared to today.

 The world has changed a lot since then, more technologically than ideologically.
 Information, now a kind of noise, is everywhere.
 What was once fringe can easily take up more space in our lives.